 As an undergraduate, Zach was one of twenty students to be awarded a Morse Teaching Artist Fellowship, with which he taught music to third graders in a New York City public school during the 2014-15 academic year.
 The students in his classes explored classical music as a key to unlocking intuition through reflective activities and self-directed projects.
 He also served as a clarinet mentor in the Juilliard Pre-College Orchestra.

 Before moving to Miami, Zach performed regularly in New York as a freelancer.
-Most recently, he has performed in summer festivals such as the Aspen Music Festival, Colorado Music Festival, Lucerne Festival Academy, ChamberFest Dubuque, and Madison New Music Festival, and received his Bachelor of Music from The Juilliard School in 2015.
+Most recently, he has performed in summer festivals such as the Aspen Music Festival, Colorado Music Festival, Lucerne Festival Academy, ChamberFest Dubuque, and Madison New Music Festival, and received his Bachelor of Music from The Juilliard School.